Epipogium roseum

-Epipogium roseum, commonly known as the ghost orchid, leafless nodding orchid or 虎舌兰 (hu she lan), is a leafless terrestrial mycotrophic orchid in the family Orchidaceae.
+Epipogium roseum, commonly known as ghost orchid, leafless nodding orchid or 虎舌兰 (hu she lan), is a leafless terrestrial mycotrophic orchid in the family Orchidaceae.
 It has up to sixteen cream-coloured, yellowish or pinkish flowers with an enlarged ovary on a fleshy hollow flowering stem.
 This ghost orchid is widely distributed in tropical Africa, Asia, Southeast Asia, New Guinea, Australia and some Pacific Islands.

 Description

 Epipogium roseum is a leafless, terrestrial mycotrophic herb that has a fleshy underground rhizome and a fleshy, hollow, dull yellow flowering stem 200-600 mm tall.
 There are between two and sixteen resupinate cream-coloured, yellowish or pinkish flowers 10-12 mm long with an unusually swollen ovary.
 The sepals are linear to lance-shaped, 8-11 mm long, 2-3 mm wide and the petals are often slightly shorter and wider.
 The dorsal sepal and petals are joined at the base and spread weakly.
 The labellum is egg-shaped, 11-14 mm long, 4-5 mm wide with a spur at its base.
 Flowering occurs from December to March in Australia and from April to September in China.
 The plants appear a few days after the first heavy rains of the wet season and set seed within a few days.